EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 DATA.dat                               100%   82     0.1KB/s   00:00
 ```

-When you are done with your work on the disc, you can remove it cleanly with the
+When you are done with your work on the disk, you can remove it cleanly with the
 following commands:

 ```shell